Welcome to Boston Jazz Scene

 Quincy Jones died on 11/3 at age 91.
 His life in music is justifiably celebrated in all news media.
 He had an extraordinary impact on a wide range of music and musicians.
 No doubt most of the coverage will focus on his genius in the realm of popular music.
 However, he did have a great impact in jazz as a trumpet soloist, arranger, composer, and band leader.
 I choose to focus on him here as a fine example of the productive connection of two jazz musicians from different generations, Quincy Jones (1933-2024) and Preston “Sandy” Sandiford (1909-1986).
 After studying trumpet with Clark Terry, Jones moved to Boston in 1951 where he had won a scholarship to Schillinger House (now Berklee).
 While studying there he got a gig playing in a small band at Izzy Ort’s, a strip joint in the Combat Zone.
 There he got his most important arranging lessons from the pianist, Sandy Sandiford.
 His memory of his studies with Sandiford offers a wonderful commentary on a constructive connection between two generations of jazz musicians in Boston:

 After weeks of work I’d bring the score of my arrangement on “All the Things You Are,” every single note carefully written out for the piano, bass, drums, and the horn players.
 Downstairs, during breaks, Sandy would check it out, then blow me away by tearing up the whole score and saying, “To hell with a score.
 Learn how to do it up here in your mind.
 First write out the chords and rhythm parts, then do the top line for the lead horn parts.
-Then finish writing out the transposed parts for the whole band and forget the rest of this shit.”
+Then finish writing out the transposed parts for the whole band and forget the rest of this shit.” (from Q: The Autobiography of Quincy Jones [Doubleday, 2001])

 Every Monday – Monday night at the Lily Pad returns with Jerry Bergonzi, Phil Grenadier, guest bassist, and Luther Gray.
 Then The Fringe Duo, John Lockwood and George continuing the fire no doubt inspired by the memory of Bob Gullotti.
 It begins around 8:30 pm and continues forever ($15 per group; $10 students)…